6 On-Page SEO Tips & Practices

 In the post title (and title tag):

-It is more beneficial for your site if your chosen keywords are located close to the beginning of that post title.
-In the example above, “Popular Bridal Bouquet Styles” is a stronger post title than “Lilies are the Must-Have Flower of this Bridal Season“.
+It is more beneficial for your SEO if your chosen keywords are located close to the beginning of your title.
+In the example above, “Popular Bridal Bouquet Styles” is a stronger title than “Lilies are the Must-Have Flower of this Bridal Season“.

 In your post content: